 My research interests are in the areas of ethnic conflict, the politics of global religious change/resurgence, African politics, and humanitarianism.
 Courses I teach (or have taught) include African Politics, Religion & Global Politics, The Politics of Humanitarian Intervention & Violence, Civil War & Ethnic Conflict, and Comparative Politics.

-Based on fieldwork in Nigeria, my current book manuscript titled Religion, Violence, and Local Power-Sharing in Nigeria (forthcoming September 30, 2017 with Cambridge University Press) examines the role of informal, local government power-sharing institutions in shaping whether religious identity becomes a fault line of communal violence.
+Based on fieldwork in Nigeria, my most recent publication Religion, Violence, and Local Power-Sharing in Nigeria (2017, Cambridge University Press) examines the role of informal, local government power-sharing institutions in shaping whether religious identity becomes a fault line of communal violence.
 My article “Disaggregating ethnicity and conflict patterns: Evidence from religious and tribal violence in Nigeria” is also forthcoming in Ethnopolitics.
 Currently, I am working with Peter Rudloff (Oklahoma State University) on paper projects stemming from our 2016 survey experiment carried out in Jos, Nigeria.
 This work looks at how the particular “ethnic” characterization of conflict (e.g., as religious vs. tribal) affects how community members perceive their ethnic counterparts and the root causes of the crises.
 My research has been published in the Journal of Peace Research (with Jonas Bunte), Voluntas: International Journal of Voluntary and Nonprofit Organizations, International Migration, and three edited volumes: The Credibility of Transnational NGOs (with Michael Barnett and Janice Gross Stein), Religion and Development (with Ajaz Ahmed Khan), and Transforming America (with Carla DePriest).

 Prior to teaching at Lewis & Clark College and Oklahoma State University, I was a post-doctoral research fellow at the Dickey Center for International Understanding at Dartmouth College (2013-2014).
 I have also held internships with the U.S. Department of State in Washington, D.C.; the U.S. Embassy to Lithuania; the Organization for Security and Cooperation in Europe (OSCE) in Belgrade, Serbia; and Islamic Relief in the UK.
 From 2005-2006 I received a Fulbright student fellowship to conduct research in Lithuania.